kyleu/boilerplay/README.md

 # Boilerplay

-Using the latest technology in the Scala ecosystem, Boilerplay is a pure Scala reactive web application built on Play 2.5, ScalaJS, Silhouette 4, Akka, and postgres-async.
+Using the latest technology in the Scala ecosystem, Boilerplay is a pure Scala reactive web application built on Play 2.5, ScalaJS, Silhouette 4, Akka, Sangria, and postgres-async.
 It provides a good starting point for whatever you want to build.

 ## Features